 Founded in 1912, the American Podiatric Medical Association (APMA), headquartered in Bethesda, MD, is the leading resource for foot and ankle health information.
 Currently, the organization represents a vast majority of the estimated 18.000 podiatrists in the country.
 In addition to the national headquarters, APMA boasts 53 state component locations throughout the United States and its territories, as well as affiliated societies

-Ostomy Wound Management was founded in March of 1980 as “Ostomy Management.”
-In 1985, this small journal dramatically expanded its content and readership by embracing the overlapping disciplines of ostomy care, wound care, incontinence care, and related skin and nutritional issues and became the premier journal of its kind.
-Ostomy Wound Management’s readers include health care professionals from multiple disciplines
+Wound Management & Prevention was founded in March of 1980 as “Ostomy Management.”
+In 1985, this small journal dramatically expanded its content and readership by embracing the overlapping disciplines of ostomy care, wound care, incontinence care, and related skin and nutritional issues and became the premier journal of its kind and was renamed Ostomy Wound Management.
+As the market continues to change In 2019 it was rebranded to better align with the majority of the published research but still publishes on the overlapping disciplines.
+The readers include health care professionals from multiple disciplines

 Wound Central is a collaborative effort between the Wound Care Education Institute® (WCEI) and the Journal of Wound Care (JWC) to bring scientific peer reviewed articles together with the practical bedside “how to” for WCEI alumni and U.S. healthcare professionals.
 JWC is the international leading source of up-to-date research and clinical information on everything related to tissue viability with content written and rigorously reviewed by leading authorities in the profession

 The Journal of the American College of Clinical Wound Specialists is a multidisciplinary, peer-reviewed educational resource for wound care professionals espousing the principles of evidence-based medicine.

 WoundCareAdvisor.com is a unique educational web destination that has been designed to be a trusted, timely and useful resource for healthcare professionals dealing with chronic wounds and ostomy management issues.